 Validator nodes are online servers running a blockchain's client software.
-They all keep a copy of the ledger and are constantly talking to each other to make sure the copies are consistent as new data is added.
+They all keep their own copy of the ledger and are constantly talking to other nodes to make sure the copies are consistent with each other as new data is added.

 The fact that the ledger is not under control of a single entity but distributed among a network of independent validators is what makes blockchains:

 - Byzantine fault-tolerant.

 During each round, a validator is randomly selected to act as the leader and propose new blocks to be added to the ledger, which are then validated by the rest of nodes.
 To provide Sybil resistance, the probability that a node is elected the leader is proportional to the node's stake, effectively enacting a proof-of-stake consensus.

 When fully operational, these decentralized infrastructure entities are responsible for:

 - Providing continuous data to the FTSO system.

 - Answering the State Connector's queries for attestations.

 In this way, the stake required to operate these entities secures all three functions.